USCbiostats/PM516/docs/week7.md

 ## Communicating Statistical Concepts

-&#x27A4; This week we will learn techniques to effectively communicate results of your statistical analysis.
+This week focuses on translating statistical concepts into clear, accessible explanations for collaborators.
+Effective consultants must communicate results accurately without overwhelming or oversimplifying.

+By the end of this week you will be able to:

+1. Explain common statistical concepts in clear, non-technical language.
+2. Use structured techniques to tailor explanations to a collaborator's level of understanding.

 ### Before Class